 If you’re already claiming one of these benefits and your circumstances don’t change, the Department of Works and Pensions will invite you to apply for Universal Credit between July 2019 and March 2023.
 It’s really important that you respond to this letter within one month of receiving it or your benefits will stop and you could lose out.

-Check before you claim!
-Use our Benefit Calculator
+Check before you claim with this Benefit Calculator

 How is Universal Credit different?